 The double EEPROM (Electrically Erasable Programmable Read Only Memory) in the "L" connector for the ILT1400 can be erased.
-The most common cause is static electricity or a large arch of power sometimes caused by turning on very high powered lamp, which send out a surge of electricity.
+The most common cause is static electricity or a large arch of power sometimes caused by turning on very high powered lamp, which send out a surge of electricity, or contact with a magnet.
 If the system flashes "NO CAL" you will have to follow the steps in chapter 6 to self program your calibration factors, being sure to press hold at the end.
 If this does not successfully restore the calibration factor, then sensor will need EEPROM replacement.
-Please contact our service dept for further assistance.
+You will need to obtain an RMA prior to shipping goods to ILT.
+The online RMA form can be accessed at: